f4b6a3/tsid-creator/README.md

 ---

-Use a `TsidFactory` instance with a FIXED node identifier and CUSTOM node bits to generate TSIDs:
+A `TsidFactory` with a FIXED node identifier and CUSTOM node bits:

 ```java
 // setup a factory for up to 64 nodes and 65536 ID/ms.